 Services dominate electricity consumption (43%).
 They are followed by industry (28%), households (25%), and transport 1% (2019).

 Graph: ELECTRICITY CONSUMPTION BREAKDOWN BY SECTOR (2019, %)

 Renewable in % Electricity Production

-According to the target set by the European Directive, renewables should have accounted for 40% of final energy consumption in 2020 (37% achieved) and for nearly 60% of electricity consumption in 2020.
-The Strategy 2030 raised this share to 45% in 2030.
+Latvia already met the target set by the European Directive as to the share of renewables in the final energy consumption (40.3% achieved in 2018 for a target of 40% in 2020).
+The Strategy 2030 raised this share to 50% in 2030 (same as in NECP).

 Interactive Chart Latvia Share of Renewables in Electricity Production (incl hydro)

 CO2 Fuel Combustion/CO2 Emissions

 Latvia issued its NDC in 2015, stating an objective of reducing GHG emissions by 55% for 2030 (compared to 1990 levels).

 GHG emissions fell until 2000 and have remained relatively stable at around 10-12 MtCO2eq since then; they were 38% below 1992 level in 2018 (12.2 MtCO2eq).